 The FSS sets out the process for determining the recovery plan in respect of each employer.
-At this actuarial valuation the average recovery period adopted is 14 years, and the total initial recovery payment (the "Secondary rate" for 2020-2023) is an addition of approximately £9.7m per annum on average in £ terms (which allows for the contribution plans which have been set for individual employers under the provisions of the FSS), although this varies year on year.
+At the last actuarial valuation the average recovery period adopted was 14 years, and the total initial recovery payment (the "Secondary rate" for 2020-2023) was an addition of approximately £9.7m per annum on average in £ terms (which allows for the contribution plans which have been set for individual employers under the provisions of the FSS), although this varies year on year.